-Breastfeeding is highly recommended for all infants, even if the mother is continuing MAT, because it bonds the mother and infant, provides skin-to-skin contact, and confers immunity [22; 37].
+Breastfeeding is recommended for most infants, even if the mother is continuing MOUD, because it bonds the mother and infant, provides skin-to-skin contact, and confers immunity [17; 24].
 Data from many systematic reviews support this recommendation.
-Some studies have shown that breastfeeding in these cases may also reduce the need for withdrawal treatment in infants [22; 37; 38].
-According to the American Academy of Pediatrics, methadone is compatible with breastfeeding [23; 35].
-A very small amount of methadone is transferred to the infant, but not enough to cause symptoms.
-Having the infant remain in the same room as the mother is also preferable, as it facilitates breastfeeding and overall maternal involvement [37].
+Some studies have shown that breastfeeding in these cases may also reduce the need for withdrawal treatment in infants [17; 24; 25].
+According to the American Academy of Pediatrics, both methadone and buprenorphine are compatible with breastfeeding, regardless of maternal dose, as very minimal amounts are transferred to the infant.
+Having the infant remain in the same room as the mother is also preferable, as it facilitates breastfeeding and overall maternal involvement [17].

-There is limited research on the effects of buprenorphine in breastfeeding mothers and their infants [40].
-Low levels of buprenorphine are passed to the infant during breastfeeding, and buprenorphine is excreted into breast milk for approximately two hours following the ingestion of the medication.
 Overall, women who do not have health issues that could compromise the health of the infant or themselves should be encouraged to breastfeed their infants.
-Medical contraindications to breastfeeding include maternal HIV infection, active tuberculosis, continued use of illicit drugs, and some cancer treatments [23].
-In the past, hepatitis C was considered a contraindication to breastfeeding, but this is no longer the case [17].
+Medical contraindications to breastfeeding include maternal HIV infection, active tuberculosis, continued use of illicit drugs, and some cancer treatments [19].
+In the past, hepatitis C was considered a contraindication to breastfeeding, but this is no longer the case [10].